 Apps can run in the background

 When your app activates, you can choose what type of view you'd like to display.
-For an app's CoreApplication, there is always a primary app view and any number of further app views you would like to create.
+For an app's CoreApplication, there's always a primary app view and any number of further app views you would like to create.
 On desktop, you can think of an app view as a window.
 Our mixed reality app templates create a Unity project where the primary app view is immersive.

 The running app can have a 2D view or an immersive view